tpulatha/sdl_ios_guides/docs/RPC Builder/index.md

 <img src="assets/Console.png" width=200px>

-#### Console Color Coding
+#### Console Color Codes
 The logs are color coded to quickly identify the types of communication.
     1. **White**: Used for logs with no additional data.
     2.  **Blue**: Used for requests sent to the SDL Core.
     3.  **Green**: Used for responses from the SDL Core.
 There are three possible respose types:
         - *Successful*: these response types are colored green.
         - *Aborted, Timed-Out, or Warnings*: these response types are colored yellow.
         - *Miscellaneous*: these response types are colored red.
     4. **Yellow**: Used for notifications sent from the SDL Core.

-#### RPC Call Console Information
+#### RPC JSON
 Tapping once on a RPC call in the console will reveal the JSON associated with that RPC call, if applicable.

 <img src="assets/Console-RAI.png" width=200px>